Cornwall attractions to visit by rail

 National Maritime Museum Cornwall - Maritime line - Falmouth

 Whilst in Falmouth, visit Cornwall’s famous National Maritime Museum, situated in front of the picturesque deep water harbour, the third largest in the world.
 Celebrating the sea, boats and Cornwall, this multi-award winning museum not only has 15 stunning galleries beautifully illustrating the past, present and future of this island nation but also offers a number of exciting exhibitions.
 Alight at Falmouth Town Station (The Dell) and the museum is just a 2 minute walk away.
-Follow the edge of the carpark and Avenue Road towards the town centre.
-Find out more here.

 Royal Cornwall Museum - Main line - Truro